 Our Process, Credentials, and 3-Year Warranty

-Our 3-Year Workmanship Warranty (Connecticut)
+Our 3-Year Written Workmanship Warranty

 - Peeling, blistering, or flaking caused by improper surface prep or application